i2p/i2p.www/i2p2www/spec/datagrams.rst

   best results, limit the payload to about 10 KB or less.

 * Signatures for types other than DSA_SHA1 were redefined in release 0.9.14.

+* The format does not support inclusion of an offline signature block for LS2 (proposal 123).
+A new protocol with flags must be defined for that.

 References